saeedalig/youtube-clone-app/README.md

 # passwd
 argocd admin initial-password -n argocd
 ```
+Access Argocd on port 8085 from web and integrate it with GitHub by providing the necessary informations so that Git Repo gets synchronized with Argocd.

-## Install Necessary Plugins in Jenkins and Configure them
+## Install Necessary Plugins in Jenkins and *Configure* them
 - JDK
 - Sonarqube Scanner
 - NodeJs